-There are three different citrus juicer types that vary depending on the features.
+Three different citrus juicer types vary depending on the features.

 Pulp Regulation: As its name says, the citrus juicers with pulp regulation allow you to control the amount of pulp that goes into the juice.
 You can usually do this by adjusting the size of the holes inside the juicer.
-The larger hole will let more pulp inside the juice and change the texture and the density of the yield.
+The larger hole will let more pulp inside the juice and change the yield of the texture and density.

-If you prefer a light, clear juice you’ll minimize the size of the hole, and vice-versa.
-It’s also essential if you’re switching between thick and thin juice in different periods of the day.
+If you prefer a light, clear juice, you’ll minimize the size of the hole and vice-versa.
+It’s also essential if you’re switching between thick and thin juice during different periods of the day.

 Automatic Reversal: Also known as ‘reverse reamer type,’ this citrus juicer extracts the maximum amount of juice from the fruit.
-The motor spins in reverse after every press which cuts and crushes seeds and fruit fibers thoroughly and from all directions.
+After every press, the motor spins in reverse, which cuts and crushes seeds and fruit fibers thoroughly and from all directions.

 Spin Function: Citrus juicers with a spin function are usually priced higher than the other two.
 They have a ‘final spin’ option that activates when you push the covering lid.
-In turn, this will then extract the remaining juice and pulp at the top (bottom) of the fruit.
+This will then extract the remaining juice and pulp at the top (bottom) of the fruit.
 This function allows you to produce the highest amount of juice and fruit possible, hence the price.

 The construction material of the citrus juicer will affect its durability and price.
-Commonly, juicers are made out of stainless steel, cast iron, or plastic.
+Commonly, juicers are stainless steel, cast iron, or plastic.

-Stainless Steel Juicers: Stainless steel juicers are the most popular as they are durable, safe, affordable, sturdy and highly effective when it comes to extracting the juice.
+Stainless Steel Juicers: Stainless steel juicers are the most popular as they are durable, safe, affordable, sturdy, and highly effective for extracting juice.

 The majority of stainless steel juicers are electric.
 And since they’re resistant to heat, they offer good protection for the motor.
 However, you can sometimes find manual juicers made out of stainless steel, as their reamers are sturdier.

-Cast Iron Juicers: The heavy-duty cast iron juicers are the rarest on the market.
-Most of the time you’ll find stainless steel citrus juicers with additional cast iron to provide stability when juicing.
-This is helpful when you’re using larger juicers and reamers, but it isn’t necessary if your juicer is small.
-On top of that, cast-iron is the most durable of all materials.
+Cast Iron Juicers: Heavy-duty cast iron juicers are the rarest on the market.
+Stainless steel citrus juicers with additional cast iron to provide stability when juicing.
+This is helpful when using larger juicers and reamers, but it isn’t necessary if your juicer is small.
+On top of that, cast iron is the most durable of all materials.

-Plastic Juicers: Plastic juicers are the cheapest and least durable, but also the lightest.
-They’re extremely compact and portable, so you can take them on a camping trip.
+Plastic Juicers: Plastic juicers are the cheapest, least durable, and lightest.
+They’re compact and portable so that you can take them on a camping trip.
 The majority of plastic juicers are also manual, so you won’t need a power cord to use them.
-However, keep in mind that the plastic is BPE and food-grade so you aren’t risking your health.
+However, keep in mind that the plastic is BPE and food-grade, so you aren’t risking your health.

-The reamer is the most important part of any juicer.
-It consists of a cone which pierces the fruit and reams it to extract the juice, and holes through which the pulp and juice go into a container.
-Two things to consider about your citrus juicer – the number of reamers and their size.
+The reamer is the most important part of any citrus juicer.
+It consists of a cone that pierces the fruit and reams it to extract the juice and holes through which the pulp and juice go into a container.
+Two things to consider about your citrus juicer – are the number of reamers and their size.

-Although single reamers are wide-spread in the market, they aren’t as efficient as those that have multiple reamers.
-When you own a multiple-reamed juicer you can switch them depending on the size of the fruit.
-However, there’s a downside to these juicer types – they’re usually much bigger than the regular ones, which also means they’re much more expensive.
+Although single reamers are widespread in the market, they aren’t as efficient as those with multiple reamers.
+When you own a multiple-reamed juicer, you can switch them depending on the size of the fruit.
+However, there’s a downside to these juicer types – they’re usually much bigger than the regular ones, which means they’re much more expensive.